 - the dispersed locations of Renewable installations requiring extended networks for generators remote from centres of population

-- Renewables requirement for continuously available power back-up to maintain the Grid for the times when wind or solar power is reduced or non-existent.
+- Renewables requirement for continuously available high inertia power back-up to maintain Grid frequency for the times when wind or solar power is fluctuating reduced or non-existent.

 - the rapid degradation of the power production from Renewables as they age.

 Indicative costs of Weather Dependent Renewables in EU28